ShuTheWise/MeshSimplificationComparer/README.md

 ## How to use

-1. Navigate to the folder contating `MeshSimplificationComparer.exe` and create a folder called `Models` inside this directory if you haven't done already.
+1. Navigate to the folder containing `MeshSimplificationComparer.exe` and create a folder called `Models` inside this directory if you haven't done already.
 Make sure there is at least one triangular mesh inside the folder in one of the supported file formats.
 2. Run `MeshSimplificationComparer.exe` this should prompt a list of models like the following:
 ```
 4 models found: